jhunschejones/ruby-scripts/jpdb_daily_study_time/README.md

 NOTE: The script will attempt to use the 1Password CLI to safely gather credentials for the web request to jpdb.io made in `./bin/download-jpdb-reviews`.
 You may also chose to set the environment values for `JPDB_USERNAME` and `JPDB_PASSWORD` if you don't have 1Password or don't want to mess with configuring it's CLI, and the script will read those instead.

 ### Testing
-You can run a simple integration test of the script by making sure you have checked out the latest version of `./daily_study_time.csv` and then running `KEEP_DAILY_STUDY_TIME=true ./bin/run`.
-This will overwrite the file with new values if there are differences.
-Depending on what you are changing this can show whether your changes are working as intended in a real-world environment 👍🏻
+`./bin/test` will run a simple integration test of the script, overwriting the local `./daily_study_time.csv` file with new values if there are differences in the script output.
+Depending on what you are changing this can help show whether your changes are working as intended when ran in a real-world environment 👍🏻